RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 Federated queries on protobuf message fields from Bigtable cannot be performed using BigQuery.
 - Wildcard tables support built-in BigQuery storage only.
 You cannot use wildcards when querying an external table or a view.

-**Caching** :Caching is the process of storing frequently accessed data in a temporary storage area so that it can be quickly retrieved at a later time without having to go back to the original source.
+**Caching** : It is the process of storing frequently accessed data in a temporary storage area so that it can be quickly retrieved at a later time without having to go back to the original source.
 - predictive (pre-fetch) cache is only active for data sources that use the owner’s credentials to access the underlying data.
 - Data Studio caching maximum period is 12 hours.
 - BigQuery writes query results to a table, either a destination table specified by the user or a temporary, cached results table.Temporary, cached results tables incur no storage costs and are maintained per-user, per-project; whereas storing query results in a permanent table will result in storage charges.